Eearth Culture is an integrated system of belief, knowledge and practice that is devoted to environmental sustainability and human contentment.

 A fictionalised introduction to Eearth Culture - the Eearth novel - can be downloaded here as a free .pdf, or purchased as an ebook or paperback >>

-One element of society that has come under scrutiny, is the nature of our celebrations.
+One element of society that has come under scrutiny by Eearth Culture, is the nature of our celebrations.
 In Australia – where the founder of Eearth Culture lives – there are a number of causes of celebration, including: Christmas, New Year, Easter (religious holidays), Labour day, Queen’s Birthday and so on.
 Unfortunately, none of these events speaks to environmental sustainability or human contentment.

 In order to foster sustainability and happiness, Eearth Culture has adopted and augmented a celebration that is as old as humanity, one that is accessible to everyoneone in the world, and regularly: Eearth Full Moon.

 On the night of the full moon, gather together with friends, family, associates or strangers, and observe the Moon rising above the horizon.
 It's really impressive, because when the Moon is low on the horizon, it is effected by the making it look really big and richly coloured.